kvebers/Born2BeRoot/README.md

 ##### 13. sudo apt-get update -y
 ##### 14. sudo apt-get install -y net-tools

+##### 15. sudo apt-get install cron

+The crontab command submits, edits, lists, or removes cron jobs.
+A cron job is a command run by the cron daemon at regularly scheduled intervals.
+To submit a cron job, specify the crontab command with the -e flag.
+The crontab command invokes an editing session that allows you to create a crontab file.

+##### 16. App armor

+No need to install it

 https://wiki.debian.org/AppArmor
 AppArmor is an effective and easy-to-use Linux application security system.
 AppArmor proactively protects the operating system and applications from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing both known and unknown application flaws from being exploited.